Who was interviewed?

 Employee Referral Programs

 An exciting aspect that we have discussed in this context are employee referral programs - IT companies with their young corporate culture and the urgent need for skilled workers are pioneers.

 It sounds logical, too: My contacts, my experience, are the best jobs.
 And an employee usually knows best who fits into the team.
 But in practice it is not so easy.

 Employees are afraid of recommendations

-28 percent of the companies already use employee recom- mendation programs, where employees receive a small bonus.
+28 percent of companies are already using employee referral programs that give employees a small bonus.
 But there are some problems:

-- In IT, twice as many companies used these programs.
+- Twice as many companies use these programs in IT.

 - Typically, 8 referrals lead to hiring - again, that's twice as common in the IT industry.